wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

 ``class wazuh::agent``
 ----------------------

+This contains variables that can be used to configure the Wazuh agent.

 .. _ref_agent_vars_ar:

 Active-Response variables
 -------------------------
 $configure_active_response
-  Enables rootcheck section render on this host.
+  Enables activeresponse on this host.

   `Default true`
+  `Type Boolean`

 $active_response_disabled
   Toggles the active-response capability on and off.

   `Default no`
+  `Type String`

 $active_response_ca_verification
   This option enables or disables the WPK validation using the root CA certificate.
-If this parameter is set to `no` the agent will accept any WPK package coming from the manager.
+If this parameter is set to no, the agent will accept any WPK package coming from the manager.

   `Default yes`

-$active_response_location
-  Indicates which system(s) the command should be executed on.

-  `Default undef`

-$active_response_level
-  Defines a minimum severity level required for the command to be executed.

-  `Default undef`

-$active_response_agent_id
-  Specifies the ID of the agent on which to execute the active response command (used when defined-agent is set).

-  `Default undef`

-$active_response_rules_id
-  Defines the rule group that a rule must belong to one for the command to be executed.

-  `Default []`

-$active_response_timeout
-  Specifies how long in seconds before the reverse command is executed.
-When `repeated_offenders` is used, `timeout` only applies to the first offense.

-  `Default undef`
+  `Type String`

 $active_response_repeated_offenders
   Sets timeouts in minutes for repeat offenders.
 This is a list of increasing timeouts that can contain a maximum of 5 entries.

   `Default []`

 .. _ref_agent_vars_enroll: